stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 ### Stock
 Ranged weapons with the Stock property can improve your aim when set on firm ground.

-If you lay prone (but not supine) and make a ranged attack with it, you can ignore -1d when shooting at long range (but no further than 1000 feet), but you suffer -1d if you shoot at targets within close range.
+If you lay prone (but not supine) and make a ranged attack with it, you can reduce your range penalty by one increment, but you suffer -1d if you shoot at targets within your first range increment.

 ### Strength
 Ranged weapons with the Strength property require raw strength to draw the string.
 You must have the minimum Strength score as listed in order to use them.